y33-j3T/Fundamentals-of-Programming-Python/README.md

 - [L10 Cup of Tea](./L10)

 ## Things to note
-- Questions for each lab are in the `Lab(number).pdf` file of each folder
+- Questions for each lab are in the `Lab(number).pdf` file of each folder.

-- Additional data or input/ouput files for each lab are included in each folder in the form of `.pdf` or `.py`
+- Additional data or input/ouput files in the form of `.pdf` or `.py` are included in the respective lab folders.

 <p align="center">
   <img src="http://www.stephanmiller.com/images/category/python.jpg">